How to Automate CI/CD Pipeline Using Jenkins?

 What is CI/CD?

-It is an efficient way to reduce errors and improve the overall quality of the software while also reducing the time and effort required to manage the software development lifecycle.
+It is an efficient way to reduce errors and improve the software's overall quality while reducing the time and effort required to manage the application development lifecycle.
 It also allows a bigger team to work on the same application and track its bugs and upcoming releases.

 There are several tools that you can use to implement CI/CD pipelines.
 One of the widely used tools is Jenkins.